google/codeworld/web/help/GuideUnit1.md

 above.

 !!!
 Tip
-    Parentheses always come in pairs, and are used like a circle around the arguments to a function.
-The name of the function, at the beginning, adds a handle to that circle, forming something like a frying pan.
+    Parentheses always come in pairs, and are used like a ring around the arguments to a function.
+The name of the function, at the beginning, adds a handle to that ring, forming something like a frying pan.

     ![](/help/cw-frying-pan.png)